 Unlike secured personal loans, unsecured loans are those that allow you to borrow money without putting up collateral.

-No risk for you.
 With an unsecured loan, you're not at risk of losing your assets should you default for some reason.

-You don't need to have a prime credit score to get approved.
+With some lenders, you don't need to have a prime credit score to get approved.

 Sometimes we can get overwhelmed with too many monthly debts to pay.
 A consolidation loan is a type of loan that allows individuals to take the lump sum of the loan and use it to pay off multiple other debts.
 Essentially, it consolidates all of your debt into one single monthly payment.

 Lower rates.
-Often, you can benefit from a loans lower interest rates as opposed to the interest rates you are paying off.
+Often, you can benefit from a loan’s lower interest rates as opposed to the interest rates you are paying off.

 Simplicity.
 Having a single payment to manage each month makes money management simpler.